ziqinyeow/agno/cookbook/examples/apps/sql_agent/README.md

 ### 5. Load the knowledge base

 The knowledge base contains table metadata, rules and sample queries, which are used by the Agent to improve responses.
+This is a dynamic few shot prompting technique.
+This data, stored in `cookbook/examples/apps/sql_agent/knowledge/` folder, is used by the Agent at run-time to search for sample queries and rules.
+We only add a minimal amount of data to the knowledge base, but you can add as much as you like.

 We recommend adding the following as you go along:
   - Add `table_rules` and `column_rules` to the table metadata.
 The Agent is prompted to follow them.
 This is useful when you want to guide the Agent to always query date in a particular format, or avoid certain columns.
-  - Add sample SQL queries to the `cookbook/use_cases/apps/sql_agent/knowledge_base/sample_queries.sql` file.
+  - Add sample SQL queries to the `cookbook/examples/apps/sql_agent/knowledge/sample_queries.sql` file.
 This will give the Assistant a head start on how to write complex queries.

 ```shell
 python cookbook/examples/apps/sql_agent/load_knowledge.py